What is Compute Sponsoring?

 Semantic data is accumulated across sessions.
 This enables profile-based advertising and requires the strongest consent and transparency mechanisms.
 Example: an AI assistant that learns user preferences over time and targets ads based on accumulated interests.

-wavebird operates as CS-S (S1/P0): situational relevance based on prompt topic, no data persistence across requests.
+wavebird operates as CS-S (S1/P0): situational relevance based on prompt topic, with no persistence of semantic prompt-derived targeting profiles across requests.
 Semantic targeting requires explicit user consent.

 How wavebird implements it